PaulBernier/factomjs/README.md

 ##### Fees computation

-Knowledge about the RCDs and signatures are required to compute fees of a transaction (see section fees of [factom data structures doc](https://www.factom.com/devs/docs/guide/factom-data-structures)).
+Knowledge about the RCDs and signatures is required to compute fees of a transaction (see section fees of [factom data structures doc](https://www.factom.com/devs/docs/guide/factom-data-structures)).
 You can still compute the fees of an unsigned transaction using the library by either:
 * providing the length in bytes of the RCD reveal/signature section and the number of signatures (generic use case)

 ```javascript